 I’d stop short of calling premature ejaculation a blessing in disguise, but I think there can be a silver lining to having a sex problem.

 Nowadays, there’s so much information available about sex, that once you get started on learning more about being a good lover, there’s no end to where it can take you.

 So this is my final positive point, based on my personal experience.

 When I started reading about premature ejaculation, I soon discovered that I had a lot to learn about sex in general.
 That my oral sex technique was a disaster.
 That 5 minutes of foreplay wasn’t enough.
 That the clitoris can be too sensitive at times…and the list goes on.

 Don’t stop at simply buying a product you think will fix the problem.
-See this is an opportunity to improve your love life in every possible way – not just how long sex lasts for.
-Because as much as time is important, it’s not the only thing you need to be a good lover.
+See this is an opportunity to improve your love life in every possible way – not just how long sex lasts.
+As much as time is important, it’s not the only thing you need to be a good lover.

 Let me know what you think about these techniques in the comments below.
 Have you tried any, and if so, did they help?
 Feel free just to share your story too and ask questions.